-An investigation into Shoutkey’s safety led unsurprisingly to multiple private documents.
+A toy investigation into Shoutkey’s safety led unsurprisingly to multiple private documents.

 Here’s the Gist.

 Using a list of common English words, we can generate a list of plausible Shoutkey URLs and check whether Shoutkey redirects us to a user’s URL.
 The 9000 words tested led to around 80 user URLs and a hit rate of almost 1%.
-Many user URLs led to writable documents.
+Multiple user URLs led to writable documents.